-6.3.5 Database operations fail with "too many SQL variables"
+5.3.5 Database operations fail with "too many SQL variables"

-This can happen when using the SQLite database as it is not powerful enough for some relations used within Weblate.
+This can happen with SQLite database as it is not powerful enough for some relations used within Weblate.
 The only way to fix this is to use some more capable database, see Use powerful database engine for more information.